zabereznikova/docs.de-de/docs/visual-basic/programming-guide/program-structure/documenting-your-code-with-xml.md

 ---
-title: Dokumentieren von Code mit XML (Visual Basic) ms.date: 07/20/2015
+title: Dokumentieren von Code mit XML ms.date: 07/20/2015
 helpviewer_keywords:
 - XML [Visual Basic], documenting code
 - XML comments, Visual Basic
 - Visual Basic code, documenting with XML ms.assetid: a0d35dc7-c5f9-4d74-92ff-a1c6f28d5235
-ms.openlocfilehash: 58c8716450fd8310b81050c86dc297c5b7527761
+ms.openlocfilehash: bdf0da7a8acc919e4a1d66b81e30c9ed912dd321
-ms.sourcegitcommit: 4f4a32a5c16a75724920fa9627c59985c41e173c
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 10/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72524505"
+ms.locfileid: "74347438"
 ---
 # <a name="documenting-your-code-with-xml-visual-basic"></a>Dokumentieren von Code mit XML (Visual Basic)

-In Visual Basic können Sie Ihren Code mit XML dokumentieren.
+In Visual Basic, you can document your code using XML

 ## <a name="xml-documentation-comments"></a>XML-Dokumentationskommentare

-Visual Basic bietet eine einfache Möglichkeit, automatisch eine XML-Dokumentation für-Projekte zu erstellen.
-Sie können automatisch ein XML-Gerüst für Ihre Typen und Member generieren und dann Zusammenfassungen, eine beschreibende Dokumentation für jeden Parameter und andere Hinweise bereitstellen.
-Beim entsprechenden Setup wird die XML-Dokumentation automatisch in eine XML-Datei mit dem gleichen Namen wie das Projekt und die XML-Erweiterung ausgegeben.
+Visual Basic provides an easy way to automatically create XML documentation for projects.
+You can automatically generate an XML skeleton for your types and members, and then provide summaries, descriptive documentation for each parameter, and other remarks.
+With the appropriate setup, the XML documentation is automatically emitted into an XML file with the same name as your project and the .xml extension.
 Weitere Informationen finden Sie unter [-doc](../../../visual-basic/reference/command-line-compiler/doc.md).

-Die XML-Datei kann als XML-Datei verwendet oder anderweitig manipuliert werden.
-Diese Datei befindet sich im gleichen Verzeichnis wie die EXE-Ausgabedatei oder die DLL-Datei Ihres Projekts.
+The XML file can be consumed or otherwise manipulated as XML.
+This file is located in the same directory as the output .exe or .dll file of your project.

-Die XML-Dokumentation beginnt mit `'''`.
+XML documentation starts with `'''`.
 Die Verarbeitung dieser Kommentare weist einige Einschränkungen auf:

 - Die Dokumentation muss wohlgeformtes XML sein.
-Wenn die XML-Datei nicht wohl geformt ist, wird eine Warnung generiert, und die Dokumentations Datei enthält einen Kommentar, der besagt, dass ein Fehler aufgetreten ist.
+If the XML is not well formed, a warning is generated and the documentation file contains a comment saying that an error was encountered.

 - Entwickler können ihren eigenen Satz von Tags erstellen.
-Es gibt einen empfohlenen Satz von Tags (siehe "Verwandte Abschnitte" in diesem Thema).
+There is a recommended set of tags (see "Related Sections" in this topic).
 Einige der empfohlenen Tags haben eine besondere Bedeutung:

   - Das \<param>-Tag wird verwendet, um Parameter zu beschreiben.
 Wenn es verwendet wird, überprüft der Compiler, ob der Parameter vorhanden ist und dass alle Parameter in der Dokumentation beschrieben werden.
-Wenn die Überprüfung fehlschlägt, gibt der Compiler eine Warnung aus.
+If the verification fails, the compiler issues a warning.

   - Das `cref`-Attribut kann an jedes Tag angefügt werden, um einen Verweis auf ein Codeelement bereitzustellen.
 Der Compiler überprüft, ob dieses Codeelement vorhanden ist.
-Wenn die Überprüfung fehlschlägt, gibt der Compiler eine Warnung aus.
-Der Compiler respektiert auch alle `Imports`-Anweisungen bei der Suche nach einem Typ, der im `cref`-Attribut beschrieben wird.
+If the verification fails, the compiler issues a warning.
+The compiler also respects any `Imports` statements when looking for a type described in the `cref` attribute.

-  - Das \<summary >-Tag wird von IntelliSense in Visual Studio verwendet, um zusätzliche Informationen zu einem Typ oder Member anzuzeigen.
+  - The \<summary> tag is used by IntelliSense in Visual Studio to display additional information about a type or member.

 ## <a name="related-sections"></a>Verwandte Abschnitte

-Ausführliche Informationen zum Erstellen einer XML-Datei mit Dokumentations Kommentaren finden Sie in den folgenden Themen:
+For details on creating an XML file with documentation comments, see the following topics:

 - [-doc](../../../visual-basic/reference/command-line-compiler/doc.md)